How Long Does It Take to Play 18 Holes of Golf?

 The difficulty of a specific golf course will affect the time needed to complete it.
 The more hazards and obstacles the course has, the harder it will be to complete.

-A golf course can contain two types of hazards that make the game more challenging: water hazards (Rivers, lakes, etc.) and man-made hazards (Bunkers - even though calling bunkers hazards has been depreciated lately).
-There may be instances when you find yourself in bunkers.
-Learning how to hit out of the bunker as a beginner will get you out of this hazard in a faster and more efficient way.
+A course can contain two types of hazards that make the game more challenging: water hazards (Rivers, lakes, etc.) and man-made hazards (Bunkers – even though calling bunkers hazards has been depreciated lately).
+Learning how to hit out of the bunker as a beginner will get you out of this hazard faster and more efficiently.
+We do have a guide with tips on how to hit out of the bunker, if you are interested!

 Obstacles in a course include roughs, trees, bushes, penalty areas, or any other obstacle that makes the game harder.